amanbolsyn/landing-page/README.md

 + Slider.

 ## Filter for "Projects"
-Filter project by "All", "Applications" and "Websites" tags
+Filter project by "All", "Applications" and "Websites" tags.

 ![Alt text](./assets/gifs/filter-projects.gif)

 ## Slider
 Moves to the next silde every three seconds.
 When hovering freezes the state.
 Dots on the bottom helps to navigate within the slides.

 ![Alt text](./assets/gifs/silder-func.gif)

 ## Installation